cleanlab/cleanlab/README.md

 * Have code improvements for cleanlab?
 See the [development guide](DEVELOPMENT.md) and [submit a pull request](CONTRIBUTING.md).

 * Have an issue with cleanlab?
 [Search existing issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue) or [submit a new issue](https://github.com/cleanlab/cleanlab/issues/new).

+* Need professional help with cleanlab?
+Set up a 20-minute 1:1 session with our Co-founder and Chief Scientist, Jonas Mueller, via [Cal](https://cal.com/jonas-mueller-ndevin/20min).

 ## License